Biden and Harris will meet with King’s family on 60th anniversary of the March on Washington

 The 1963 March on Washington is still considered one of the greatest and most consequential racial justice demonstrations in U.S. history.

-The nonviolent protest attracted as many as 250,000 people to the Lincoln Memorial and provided momentum for Congress to pass landmark civil rights and voting rights legislation in the years that followed.
+The nonviolent protest attracted as many as 250,000 people to the Lincoln Memorial and provided momentum for Congress to pass landmark civil rights and voting rights legislation in the following years.
 King was assassinated in April 1968 in Memphis, Tennessee.

-On Saturday, thousands converged on the National Mall for a 60th anniversary commemoration, with speakers and others saying a country still riven by racial inequality has yet to fulfill King’s dream of a colorblind society in which his four children “will not be judged by the color of their skin but by the content of their character.”
+On Saturday, the same day as the shooting in Florida, thousands converged on the National Mall for a 60th anniversary commemoration.
+Speakers and others said a country still riven by racial inequality has yet to fulfill King’s dream of a colorblind society in which his four children “will not be judged by the color of their skin but by the content of their character.”

-The event was convened by the King family’s Drum Major Institute and the Rev. Al Sharpton’s National Action Network.